 The Quad Cities is home to many outdoor adventures.
 From the riverfront trails to the parks filled with nature paths, there is ample opportunity for runners, walkers, hikers and bikers to get active and enjoy the beautiful scenery this area has to offer.

-We are lucky enough to live right near Igor’s Bistro, a new place to grab a bite (Halloweeny pun intended).
+We are lucky enough to live right near Igor’s Bistro, a place to grab a bite (Halloweeny pun intended).
 Recently, my husband Luke and I along with our 9 month old son headed to Igor’s Bistro located at 3055 38th Street in Rock Island, Illinois, and were we glad we did!

 In a world full of social media savvy students, television, video games and tablets, the interest in school activities and content areas is slowly dropping.
 Most would rather watch their favorite show or text their friends then engage in team building and essential and engaging learning activities.